swaggboi/PostText/README.md

 ## TODOs

-1. Form to create new remarks
+1. Hyperlink to remarks form
+1. Is there something I can do about route names?
 1. I'm kinda hardcoding the single-thread view `link_to` in the templates because I cannot for the life of me figure out how to use `url_for` to populate the `thread_id` placeholder.
 Probably need to clean-up the HTML too, just used `<span>` cuz I didn't know what else to use
-1. Just clean stuff up in general lol
+1. Tests for remark form